wolflu05/inventree-bulk-plugin/README.md

 #### Output

 ##### Parent name match
-First child that matches the parent name matcher regex will be chosen for generating the child's for a specific parent.
+First child that matches the parent name matcher will be chosen for generating the child's for a specific parent.
+This must evaluate to something that can be casted to a boolean.
+You can use Jinja2 for dynamically decide based on the parent.
+E.g. `{{par.gen.name == "D1"}}`.
+The global jinja2 and `par` context is available here.

 ##### Extends
 Select a template to extend from